 - Is there any reading or class preparation that I should do before reporting in?

-While there is no official requirement, it is recommended that you read Freedom’s Forge by Arthur Herman (link to purchase) prior to reporting.
+While there is no official requirement, it is recommended that you read Freedom’s Forge by Arthur Herman prior to reporting.
 This book provides valuable historical context into the last major mobilization of American industry for a concentrated war effort and lays the foundation for the ideas you will discuss and spectra of subjects you will cover during your time at Eisenhower.
-Note: Our team is currently working on a method to purchase the book such that it is credited to the university but delivered to you.
-More information will be posted shortly (6/13/18).
+Note: If you do not yet have a copy, please email email@example.com with your shipping information to obtain a copy free of charge.

 We also recommend this Guide to Writing at Eisenhower to brush up on some basic skills for writing at the graduate level.